hypo69/hypo/docs/gemini/set 0/ru/consultant/src/ai/prompts/developer/doc_writer_rst_he.md

 **Important Considerations for Improving Documentation:**

 To effectively follow the instructions, the original code MUST be provided.
-The response demonstrates the structure and format, but without the code, it is impossible to implement the requested changes.
+The response demonStartes the structure and format, but without the code, it is impossible to implement the requested changes.
 Please include the code in the next request for a proper response.